natebrennand/pg_array/README.md

 database/sql does not currently support array types.
 This allows arrays to be read out of the database.

+NOTE: allocation and formation of the arrays is done very inefficiently with repeated calls with `append`.

 ### Arrays Supported

 - int
+- string